Frequently Asked Questions

 - Property value

 Also, in constantly changing economic times (like now), mortgage rates can fluctuate on a daily — even hourly — basis.
-That said, you can get a general idea of current mortgage rate trends by taking a look at our mortgage rate updates.
+That said, we’d be happy to give you a no obligation estimated interest rate quote.

-Q: Will self-employment affect my ability to get a mortgage?
+05 Will self-employment affect my ability to get a mortgage?

 - Being self-employed may require paying a higher interest rate, as lenders look to compensate for the lack of verifiable, steady income.